UnrealContainers/unrealcontainers.github.io/collections/_docs/preliminaries/community-hub.md

 ## Who maintains the Unreal Containers community hub?

 The Unreal Containers community hub was founded by [Dr Adam Rehn](https://adamrehn.com), a university lecturer, researcher, and director of the applied research company [TensorWorks](https://tensorworks.com.au).
 The community hub is primarily maintained by Dr Rehn, with additional assistance from community contributors.
-If you would like to contribute to the maintenance of the community hub then you can either visit the [Unreal Containers GitHub organisation]({{ site.data.nav.social[1].link }}) or engage the services of one of the [support providers]({{ "/support" | relative_uri }}) who provide financial sponsorhip to the community hub.
+If you would like to contribute to the maintenance of the community hub then you can either visit the [Unreal Containers GitHub organisation]({{ site.data.nav.social[1].link }}) or engage the services of one of the [support providers]({{ "/support" | relative_uri }}) who provide financial sponsorship to the community hub.

 ## Who sponsors the maintenance of the community hub?

-The following organisations and initiatives provide, or have provided, financial sponsorhip to the Unreal Containers community hub:
+The following organisations and initiatives provide, or have provided, financial sponsorship to the Unreal Containers community hub:

 {% for sponsor in site.data.sponsors %}
 - [**{{ sponsor.name }}**]({{ sponsor.link }}): {{ sponsor.blurb }}